Amazon.com's Options Frenzy: What You Need to Know - Amazon.com (NASDAQ:AMZN)

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Reflecting concerns, an analyst from Citizens lowers its rating to Market Outperform with a new price target of $300. * An analyst from Oppenheimer persists with their Outperform rating on Amazon.com, maintaining a target price of $305. * An analyst from Rosenblatt persists with their Buy rating on Amazon.com, maintaining a target price of $305. * Consistent in their evaluation, an analyst from Rosenblatt keeps a Buy rating on Amazon.com with a target price of $305. * An analyst from Rothschild & Co downgraded its action to Neutral with a price target of $250.
+Click here for access. * An analyst from Rosenblatt has decided to maintain their Buy rating on Amazon.com, which currently sits at a price target of $305. * An analyst from Rosenblatt persists with their Buy rating on Amazon.com, maintaining a target price of $305. * An analyst from Citizens downgraded its action to Market Outperform with a price target of $300. * Consistent in their evaluation, an analyst from Wells Fargo keeps a Overweight rating on Amazon.com with a target price of $295. * Consistent in their evaluation, an analyst from Oppenheimer keeps a Outperform rating on Amazon.com with a target price of $305.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.